UWA World Junior Heavyweight Championship

 The UWA World Junior Heavyweight Championship (UWA世界ジュニアヘビー級王座, UWA Sekai Junia Hebī-kyū Ōza) is a title that was originally promoted by the Mexican lucha libre promotion Universal Wrestling Association.
 After the UWA closed in 1995 the title was defended on the Mexican independent circuit and in the Puerto Rican promotion World Wrestling Council.
 In 2014, the title was revived by Japanese promotion Tenryu Project.
 In 2016, the title moved to the Pro Wrestling Freedoms promotion.
 The weight range for this championship was 97 kg to 107 kg.

 As it is a professional wrestling championship, the championship is not won not by actual competition, but by a scripted ending to a match determined by the bookers and match makers.
 (Note: Hornbaker (2016) p.
 550: "Professional wrestling is a sport in which match finishes are predetermined.
 Thus, win–loss records are not indicative of a wrestler's genuine success based on their legitimate abilities – but on now much, or how little they were pushed by promoters") On occasion the promotion declares a championship vacant, which means there is no champion at that point in time.
 This can either be due to a storyline, (Note: Duncan & Will (2000) p.
 271, Chapter: Texas: NWA American Tag Team Title [World Class, Adkisson] "Championship held up and rematch ordered because of the interference of manager Gary Hart") or real life issues such as a champion suffering an injury being unable to defend the championship, (Note: Duncan & Will (2000) p.
 20, Chapter: (United States: 19th Century & widely defended titles – NWA, WWF, AWA, IW, ECW, NWA) NWA/WCW TV Title "Rhodes stripped on 85/10/19 for not defending the belt after having his leg broken by Ric Flair and Ole & Arn Anderson") or leaving the company.
 (Note: Duncan & Will (2000) p.
 201, Chapter: (Memphis, Nashville) Memphis: USWA Tag Team Title "Vacant on 93/01/18 when Spike leaves the USWA.")

-There have been a total of 47 reigns and five vacancies shared between 31 different champions.
-The title is currently held by The Wolf.
+There have been a total of 48 reigns and five vacancies shared between 32 different champions.
+The title is currently held by Kazunori Yoshida.